Meet Our Three Chis

 Pebbles is the smallest of our three at only 4.4 lbs soak and wet.
 Chico is next at 5.5 lbs.
 She is very shy around new people or dogs, but will soon warm up to them and everyone that meets her loves her.
 I call her my little princessa, which means princess in Spanish (from Beverly Hills Chihuahua).

 It had been 10 years since I’d had a puppy in the house, I soon realized that although I knew it would not be easy, I’d forgotten just how difficult it was to take care of a puppy.
 Potty training, chewing, biting, etc. and how much time it takes to train them.
 But, happily, we have now been through the tough part.
 She is still a rambunctious little teenager in dog years, but well-behaved for the most part.
-Remedy Jane is ChiChis “puppy” ambassador, to help with all your puppy questions.
+Remedy Jane is ChiChis “puppy” ambassador, to help with all your questions about raising a puppy.

 Remedy is a blue merle, dear-head Chihuahua with one blue eye.
 People remark about her beautiful and unusual markings.
 Remedy is our big baby and I mean that literally.
-She weighs a whopping 8.8 lbs.
-That’s pretty good sized but not at all unusual for a Chihuahua, but not unusual.
+She weighs a whopping 8 lbs.
+That’s pretty good sized but not at all unusual for a Chihuahua.
 Healthy Chihuahuas can weigh anywhere between 2-10 lbs.
 However, if you want to show your Chihuahua (please don’t unless you are experienced) they can weigh no more than 6 lbs according to the AKC.

 So those are my three beautiful, precious babies.
 I now have a senior, an almost senior, and a teenager (in dog years) in my house.
 They are the light of my life.
 When things get tough, they are always there to listen, sympathize and never, never do they judge.
 There is nothing like having a doggie companion.
 Sorry, cat people.
 I love cats too, but cats just aren’t as good listeners as dogs are.
 Do you agree?
 Leave your comment below.

 Thank you for taking the time to get to know us.
 We’d like to know more about you.
-We love hearing from our readers!
-Just leave us a question or comment below.
+I love hearing from my readers!
+Just leave a question or comment below.
 I read all comments and will answer within 48 hours.